claire-west/svstudio-manual/docs/note-properties/editing-phonemes.md

 ![Phonemes for a Note](../img/note-properties/phonemes-b.png)

-There are times where the default pronunciation does not match your song.
-For example, `hh ax l ow` and `hh eh l ow` are both common pronunciations for the word "hello" depending on the speaker's accent.
+There will be times where the default pronunciation does not match what is desired for your song.
+For example, `hh ax l ow` and `hh eh l ow` are both common pronunciations for the word "hello" depending on the speaker's accent, so the default sequence will inevitably be "incorrect" in some situations.

 Double click on the phoneme text above a note to enter a modified phoneme sequence.
 Press ++enter++ or click outside the note to confirm, or press ++esc++ to cancel the change.